 You have fewer opportunities for promotion in a government job.
 (Correct)

-The twenty common mistakes listed in this article are a great start.
-But keep working on adding to your grammar understanding.
+The twenty common grammar mistakes listed in this article are a great start.